kliewkliew/salad/README.md

 Salad wraps the lettuce async Java API to provide an idiomatic API for Scala applications.

 Efficient serdes (serializer-deserializers) are provided to encode keys and values as plain byte-arrays or Snappy-compressed byte-arrays.
+CompactByteArraySerdes and SnappySerdes will also compact numeric values to the smallest possible lossless representation.

 Single-node Redis, master-slave Sentinel configurations, and sharded Redis Cluster configurations are supported.
 Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API in one package.